PX4/PX4-user_guide/en/config/airspeed.md

 1. Wait for 2-3 seconds before removing the covering (calibration completes silently after several seconds)

-## Testing

-After calibration a quick test is to press your finger against the tip of the pitot and hold it.
-You should see the system read and hold a positive airspeed until you release.

 ## Further Information

 * [QGroundControl User Guide > Sensors](https://docs.qgroundcontrol.com/en/SetupView/sensors_px4.html#airspeed)